kaycix/humboldtnativeplants/collections/_categories/hedge.md

 category_tag_name: "hedge"

 subtext: "Planting a native hedgerow will add both beauty and biodiversity to your yard.
-While a hedgerow can be created with various groupings of native plants, these are some our favorite recommendations for adding some privacy to yard."
+A hedgerow can be created with various groupings of native plants in a layered canopy and the possibilities are endless.
+These are a few of our go-to recommendations for adding some privacy to yard."

 ---